NLohner/SPOC-scheduler-pipeline-stuff/LocalTimeFilter/README.md

  The script writes the filtered passes to a new .csv named 'TimesFiltered.csv'

- To install required packages, run pip install -r requirements.txt
+ To install required packages, run "pip install -r requirements.txt"